-(iii) Liquidity risk
+iii.
+Liquidity risk

 Liquidity risk is the risk that the REIT, although solvent is not able to meet its payment obligations as they fall due (funding liquidity risk), or is only able to do so at materially disadvantageous terms (market liquidity risk).
 Prudent liquidity risk management includes maintaining sufficient cash balances, and the availability of funding from an adequate amount of committed credit facilities.
 Management monitors rolling forecasts of the REIT's liquidity reserves on the basis of expected cash flow.
 Below is the outline of the REIT's current liabilities:

-Less than one year KShs As at 31 December 2021: Trade payables and accrued expenses (Note 19) 169,321,427 As at 31 December 2020: Trade payables and accrued expenses (Note 19) 108,007,463
+As at 31 December 2022: Trade payables and accrued expenses (Note 20)

+As at 31 December 2021: Trade payables and accrued expenses (Note 20)

+Less than one year KShs

+191,209,613

+169,321,427

-(c) Fair value hierarchy
+c.
+Fair value hierarchy

-(i) Determination of fair value
+i.
+Determination of fair value